TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-network-interface-required.md

 <!--/issueDescription-->
 An attempt was made to detach a network interface from a VM when it is the only attached network interface.
 A virtual machine must have at least one network interface attached to it at all times.

-You can detach a network interface from a VM provided it has at least one other network interface attached ot it.
-You can delete a network interface from a VM's networking provided that it not attaced to the VM.
+You can detach a network interface from a VM provided it has at least one other network interface attached to it.
+You can delete a network interface from a VM's networking provided that it not attached to the VM.

 For guidance on working with network interfaces, see [Add network interfaces to or remove network interfaces from virtual machines](https://docs.microsoft.com/azure/virtual-network/virtual-network-network-interface-vm).